 Those committed to personal growth often have better relationships with others and are generally happier people.
 This is something that I wanted, so I set out on the path to achieving my fullest potential.
-Since personal growth is an ongoing process, it was important to understand myself so I could begin developing for the better.
+Since personal growth is an ongoing process, it was important to understand me so I could begin developing for the better.

 Learning the areas where we need improvement is the first step.
 After that, it will be much easier to begin adapting to change.
 Here is the 3-step process I will be discussing:

 STEP 1 – IDENTIFYING

 You must first identify an area you need improvement in.
 For example, this could be becoming more confident, doing less procrastinating, or perhaps letting go of the past.
 If you want to make a change, you must be completely honest with yourself.
 For me, I wanted to take the time to be a better friend.
 Between family and work, I never seemed to have enough time for my friendships.
 The fault was all mine.
 Friends had reached out many times, but I always had excuses.